Active Research Infrastructure

 Independent Project

-Project Vercel is an independent initiative by Studio Haze.
+Project Vercel is an independent initiative by STUDIO HAZE.
 It is not an official Vercel product, subsidiary, or regional branch.

 Built on the Vercel Stack